christiskatsouris/ivxPredictive/README.md

 - Dickey, D. A., & Fuller, W. A. (1979).
 Distribution of the estimators for autoregressive time series with a unit root.
 Journal of the American statistical association, 74(366a), 427-431.
 - Dickey, D. A., & Fuller, W. A. (1981).
 Likelihood ratio statistics for autoregressive time series with a unit root.
 Econometrica: journal of the Econometric Society, 1057-1072.
 - Phillips, P. C. B. (1987).
 Towards a unified asymptotic theory for autoregression.
 Biometrika, 74(3), 535-547.
-- Phillips, P. C., & Perron, P. (1988).
+- Phillips, P. C. B. & Perron, P. (1988).
 Testing for a unit root in time series regression.
 Biometrika, 75(2), 335-346.
-- Phillips, P. C. (1988).
+- Phillips, P. C. B. (1988).
 Regression theory for near-integrated time series.
 Econometrica: Journal of the Econometric Society, 1021-1043.

 ### 1990's